Cogmasters/concord/_sources/index.rst.txt

   ===============
 .. image:: /images/logo-dropshadow.svg

-A bot framework that is easy to reason about, easy to debug, and easy to use.
+A Multi-REST API library that is easy to reason about, easy to debug, and easy to use.

 **Features:**